 - There is a huge variety of dachshund colors.

-- There are 2 distinct sizes: Miniature and Standard.
+- There are two distinct dachshund sizes: Miniature and Standard.
 Both differ slightly in temperament.

 - Dachshunds were originally used to hunt hares and badgers, and still carry strong hunting and barking traits.